History of Kyrgyzstan: Independence and the Akayev presidency: 1991–2005

+Mikhail Gorbachev, but was not ratified and implemented.

+Independent country and the Commonwealth

+Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally.

+On 21 December 1991, Kyrgyzstan formally entered the new Commonwealth of Independent States (CIS).

 As in many former Soviet republics, after Kyrgyzstan regained independence in August 1991 many individuals, organizations, and political parties sought to reestablish (and, to a certain extent, to create from scratch) a Kyrgyz national cultural identity; often one that included a backlash against Russians.

 In 1993, allegations of corruption against Akayev's closest political associates blossomed into a major scandal.
 One of those accused of improprieties was Prime Minister Tursunbek Chyngyshev, who was dismissed for ethical reasons in December.
 Following Chyngyshev's dismissal, Akayev dismissed the government and called upon the last communist premier, Apas Djumagulov, to form a new one.
 In January 1994, Akayev initiated a referendum asking for a renewed mandate to complete his term of office.
 He received 96.2% of the vote.

 A new constitution was passed by the parliament in May 1993 and the Republic of Kyrgyzstan was renamed the Kyrgyz Republic.
 In 1994, however, the parliament failed to produce a quorum for its last scheduled session prior to the expiration of its term in February 1995.
 President Akayev was widely accused of having manipulated a boycott by a majority of the parliamentarians.
 Akayev, in turn, asserted that the communists had caused a political crisis by preventing the legislature from fulfilling its role.
 Akayev scheduled an October 1994 referendum, overwhelmingly approved by voters, which proposed two amendments to the constitution—one that would allow the constitution to be amended by means of a referendum, and the other creating a new bicameral parliament called the Jogorku Kenesh.

 Elections for the two legislative chambers—a 35-seat full-time assembly and a 70-seat part-time assembly—were held in February 1995 after campaigns considered remarkably free and open by most international observers, although the election-day proceedings were marred by widespread irregularities.
 Independent candidates won most of the seats, suggesting that personalities prevailed over ideologies.
 The new parliament convened its initial session in March 1995.
 One of its first orders of business was the approval of the precise constitutional language on the role of the legislature.